LivelyIE/web/tasks/markdown/T_SurveyorsReport.md

 * If the issue is too much to overcome, you may pull out of the sale.

-### New Home Snag Lists
+## New Home Snag Lists

 For new homes, you likely won't need a full structural report.
 Instead, you will compile a *Snag List* which will consist of a list of defects that need to be addressed by the builders of the property before the sale is finalised.
 Items in a snag list can be anything from a broken plug socket to an uneven surface.
- You can complete a snag list yourself, though it is wise to hire a professional.
+If you don't provide the developer with this list then you will be responsible for defects after the sale closes which can be costly and time consuming to repair.